 State attorneys general have taken numerous actions to reduce harmful, climate change-causing greenhouse gas emissions and other pollutants from the transportation sector.
 Under the Obama administration, the Environmental Protection Agency (EPA), the National Highway Traffic Safety Administration (NHTSA), the California Air Resources Board and car manufacturers worked together to establish national Clean Car Standards that would limit greenhouse gas emissions by gradually raising fuel efficiency standards for new passenger vehicles and light trucks.

-As part of its plan to roll back the Obama-era Clean Car Standards, the Trump administration has also proposed revoking California’s Clean Air Act waiver to set its own vehicle emissions standards.
-If finalized, the decision to revoke California’s waiver would be historically unprecedented, standing alone as the only time in the EPA’s history that it has revoked a waiver previously granted to the state.
+As part of its plan to roll back the Obama-era Clean Car Standards, the Trump administration revoked California’s Clean Air Act waiver to set its own vehicle emissions standards.
+This was unprecedented: it is the only time in the EPA’s history that it has revoked a waiver previously granted to the state.
 Further, the rule prevents the “Section 177 States” that have previously adopted the California standard from continuing to employ the California standard in their states.
 Thirteen states, with a 14th state in Nevada and 15th state in Minnesota set to join the others, have all adopted California’s emissions standards as Section 177 States, representing over one-third of the United States population and approximately one-third of all registered vehicles in the United States.

 In addition to their opposition to the rollback of national Clean Car Standards, state attorneys general successfully took the Trump administration to court to force the administration to enforce a previously finalized rule increasing penalties on automakers that failed to meet national Corporate Average Fuel Economy (CAFE) standards.

 Opposing the Rollback of National Clean Car Standards